MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 An Azure AI hub provides a collaborative workspace within which you can define one or more *projects*.
 Let's create a project and Azure AI hub.

 1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
-Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it is open):
+Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):

     ![Screenshot of Azure AI Foundry portal.](./media/ai-foundry-home.png)

 1. In the home page, select **+ Create project**.
-1. In the **Create a project** wizard, enter a suitable project name (for example, `my-ai-project`) and if an existing hub is suggested, choose the option to create a new one.
+1. In the **Create a project** wizard, enter a valid name for your project and if an existing hub is suggested, choose the option to create a new one.
 Then review the Azure resources that will be automatically created to support your hub and project.
 1. Select **Customize** and specify the following settings for your hub:
-    - **Hub name**: *A unique name - for example `my-ai-hub`*
+    - **Hub name**: *A valid name for your hub*
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
+    - **Resource group**: *Create or select a resource group*
     - **Location**: Select **Help me choose** and then select **gpt-4o** in the Location helper window and use the recommended region\*
-    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
+    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource*
     - **Connect Azure AI Search**: Skip connecting

     > \* Azure OpenAI resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.